pachyderm/pachyderm/QUICKSTART.md

 - Kubernetes and Kubectl >= 1.1.2
 - FUSE 2.8.2 (https://osxfuse.github.io/)

+This quick start assumes you've already got a working Kubernetes cluster and Kubectl works.

 ### Forward Ports

 You'll need to make sure `pachctl` can connect to the running pachyderm services: